code-423n4/2022-11-stakehouse-findings/data/btk-Q.md

 Proof of concept: The below scenario would be possible.

-Since the node runner could be a smart contract, the contract could have a malicious code so when withdrawETHForKnot get called, it goes in infinite loop in attempt to drain all the funds.
+Since the node runner could be a smart contract, the contract could have a malicious code so that when ```withdrawETHForKnot()``` get called, it goes in infinite loop in attempt to drain all the funds.

 ## Tools Used